florianjosefreheis/florianjosefreheis.github.io/_posts/2017-06-29-welcome-note.markdown

 ---
 ---

-## What will my blog posts be about?

 Welcome to the personal blog of Florian Josef Reheis.
 I hope to share interesting and helpful information about various areas, mainly Ruby on Rails for time to time.

 Drop me a line to discuss the latest trends over a coffee.